Bubblr-Inc/ai-vault-aws-installation/README.md

 |ca-west-1	 | |

 ## Time
+30 Mins For the Chart Alone up to several hours if you need to install the supporting infrastructure.

 This varies depending on your environment - for example if you have an existing EKS Kubernetes installation this will cut the time off by at least 40%.
 To build the system with all of the components: vpc, eks, rds and the helm chart install can take around 2-3 hrs.